 Inspections of manufacturing facilities for medicines and medical devices are carried out by the employees of the State Institute for Drug Control.
 Generally, foreign inspectors are not allowed, but competent authorities of EU member states are required to cooperate with each other when conducting supervision over drugs and medical devices.
-With respect to drugs, upon request by the competent authority of an EU member state, the State Institute for Drug Control may inform the authority about the contents of its inspection report.
+With respect to drugs, upon request by the competent authority of another EU member state, the State Institute for Drug Control may inform the authority of the contents of its inspection report.
 With respect to medical devices, regulatory authorities of EU member states are required to share the results of these activities with each other in order to ensure a harmonized and high level of market surveillance in all member states.

 Internal inspections can be carried out by the manufacturer’s employees or an external expert engaged by the manufacturer.

 13. What are the requirements for storage, packaging, and handling of medicines and devices and their constituent components?

-Specific requirements for storage, packaging and handling of medicinal products are regulated by the Decree of the Ministry of Health and the Ministry of Agriculture No. 229/2008 Coll., on Manufacturing and Distribution of Medicines, which sets out the Good Manufacturing Practice (GMP) Requirements and the Good Distribution Practice (GDP) Requirements, and also in Decree No. 84/2008 Coll., on Good Pharmacy Practice (GPP) as well as relevant guidelines of the State Institute for Drug Control.
+Specific requirements for storage, packaging, and handling of medicinal products are regulated by the Decree of the Ministry of Health and the Ministry of Agriculture No. 229/2008 Coll., on Manufacturing and Distribution of Medicines, which stipulates Good Manufacturing Practice (GMP) Requirements and Good Distribution Practice (GDP) Requirements.
+Additional requirements are found in Decree No. 84/2008 Coll., on Good Pharmacy Practices (GPP) as well as in relevant guidelines of the State Institute for Drug Control.

 Every drug package must contain a package leaflet, unless all the required information is stated on the package itself.
-The information on the package must be legible and comprehensible, it must be in the Czech language and the name of the medicinal product must be also written in Braille.
+The information on the package must be legible and comprehensible, it must be in Czech and the name of the medicinal product must also be written in Braille.
 The information is approved by the State Institute for Drug Control during the marketing authorization process for the drug.
 For requirements regarding the information to be provided on the outer packaging please see Answer No. 14 and 15 of Marketing, Manufacturing, Packaging & Labeling Advertising.

-The storage location must have enough capacity so that different kinds of products can be stored in them in a clear manner and its structure must be such to meet conditions of good storage – to be clean, dry and an adequate temperature must be maintained.
+The storage location must have sufficient capacity to allow for storage of different kinds of products in a clear manner.
+It must further meet the conditions of good storage practice – to be clean, dry, and an adequate temperature must be maintained.
 For products requiring storage at a specific temperature, the temperature must be regularly checked by thermometers strategically placed within the premises.
 Drugs cannot be stored directly on the floor, near heating devices and cannot be exposed to sunlight.
-The storage conditions must be checked and monitored on regular basis.
+The storage conditions must be checked and monitored on a regular basis.

-When handling drugs, any specific storage conditions (e.g. in terms of temperature or light) must also be maintained during the transport.
+When handling drugs, specific storage conditions (e.g. in terms of temperature or light) must also be maintained during transport.

 14. What information must be included in medicine and device labeling?

-The following information must be included on the outer packaging of a medicinal product:
+The following information, inter alia, must be included on the outer packaging of a medicinal product:

-- the name of the medicinal product followed by its strength and pharmaceutical form and, if applicable, whether it is intended for use by infants, children or adults; if the product contains a maximum of 3 active substances, the international non-proprietary name (the INN) of each such active substance must be included or, if INN is not applicable, its common name;
+- the name of the medicinal product followed by its strength and pharmaceutical form and, if applicable, whether it is intended for use by infants, children or adults; if the product contains a maximum of three active substances the international non-proprietary name (the INN) of each such active substance must be included or, if INN is not applicable, its common name;

-- the amount (expressed qualitatively and quantitatively) of the active substances in the unit of dosage or in a given volume or weight of the form administered, using their common names in the Latin version;
+- the amount (expressed qualitatively and quantitatively) of the active substances in the unit of dosage or in a given volume or weight of the form administered, using their common names in Latin;

 - dosage form and pack size;